adobe/spectrum-css/.github/CONTRIBUTING.md

 ## Contributor license agreement

 All third-party contributions to this project must be accompanied by a signed contributor license agreement.
-This gives Adobe permission to redistribute your contributions as part of the project.
+This permits Adobe to redistribute your contributions as part of the project.
 [Sign our CLA](http://opensource.adobe.com/cla.html).
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!